DIKU-EDU/kudos/docs/kernel-overview.rst

 rest of the memory is at the mercy of the VM.

-As in any modern hardware, memory pages (4096 byte regions in our case) can be *mapped* in Yams.
+As in any modern hardware, memory pages (4096 byte regions in our case) can be *mapped* in YAMS.
 The mapped addresses are also called *virtual addresses*.
 Mapping means that certain memory addresses do not actually refer to physical memory.
 Instead, they are references to a structure which *maps* these addresses to the actual addresses.
 This makes it possible to provide the